East Turkistan Government in Exile: Positions

+The East Turkistan Government in Exile has been described by scholars as one of several "Uyghur groups advocating radical forms of ideological and armed struggle including terrorist activities".
+Scholars describe the East Turkistan Government in Exile as a prominent Uyghur organization on the fringes of the East Turkestan independence movement that is marginalized in western politics.

 Depending on how large a particular speaker defines the named region, "East Turkistan" has been administered at least in part by the People's Republic of China (PRC) as the Xinjiang Uyghur Autonomous Region, a situation that the ETGE considers an illegitimate military occupation.
 The position of the ETGE is that "East Turkistan and its people have a long history of independence".
 The ETGE does not consider themselves as "separatists" because they believe that, "you can't separate from something you don't belong to."
 The position of the PRC holds that the integration of Xinjiang into the PRC in 1949 was a "peaceful liberation", and that the region has "long been a part of China".

 The ETGE describes itself as democratically elected parliamentary-based exile government that seeks to end "China's occupation and colonization" of East Turkistan, which overlaps with what China calls the Xinjiang Uyghur Autonomous Region, and seeks to "restore the independence of East Turkistan" which would take the form of a democratic parliamentary republic with protections for civil liberties for all people groups of the region.
-The ETGE has convened eight General Assemblies since its creation in 2004, 2006, 2008, 2009, 2011, 2013, 2015 and 2019.
-The organization itself is based primarily in Washington, D.C., where a large Uyghur diaspora lives, but has members in over a dozen countries.
+The ETGE has convened nine General Assemblies since its creation in 2004, 2006, 2008, 2009, 2011, 2013, 2015, 2019, and 2023.